aimclub/evoguess-ai/docs/source/user_manual/core_models/point.model.rst

         def value() -> Optional[float]
         def set(**estimation: Primitive) -> Point

-| The **estimated** method method checks if a fitness value has been set and returns a boolean result.
+| The **estimated** method checks if a fitness value has been set and returns a boolean result.
 | The **value** method returns *fitness value* or *None* if it hasn't already been set.
 | The **set** method sets the fitness value and the information accompanying its calculation, and returns *self*.